yaoyao-liu/yaoyao-liu.github.io/index.md

 My research lies at the intersection of **computer vision** and **machine learning** -- with a special focus on building intelligent visual systems that are continual and data-efficient.
 My research interests include **few-shot learning**, **class-incremental learning**, **semi-supervised learning**, and **image generation**.

-<strong style="color:#e74d3c; font-weight:600">I am looking for a postdoctoral position in the US and EU.
+<strong style="color:#e74d3c; font-weight:600">I am looking for a postdoc or research scientist position in the US and EU.
 I'd appreciate a ping if you see a job I might fit.</strong>

 ## News